What Is Psoriasis?

 Psoriatic arthritis

 Psoriasis tends to affect any joint in the body.
 It denotes an advanced stage of psoriasis and is more challenging to treat as compared to skin psoriasis.
 It is seen that about 15% of the people having psoriasis have joint inflammation.
-It commonly affects the fingers joints and small joints like wrist, elbow, and ankle joints.
+It commonly affects the finger joints and small joints like wrist, elbow, and ankle joints.
 At times it becomes difficult to differentiate between other similar-looking conditions like rheumatoid arthritis, gout, osteoarthritis, etc. But when it comes to psoriatic arthritis, the patient is usually suffering from psoriasis which is enough to confirm the diagnosis.
 There is marked swelling of the affected joint, with pain that may vary in intensity and frequency.
 There may be stiffness in the joint which is usually worse during the morning and winter seasons.
 The blood investigations may misguide you at times since the C reactive protein and ESR may be raised.
 But the RA test is negative, and anti-CCP antibodies and antinuclear antibodies are normal which helps in ruling out other conditions.

 Conventional treatment for psoriasis

 The conventional line of treatment treats psoriasis by giving certain immune-modulating medicines, such as steroids, methotrexate, cyclophosphamide, and cyclosporine.
 Steroids are usually given in an ointment form in the initial phase of the treatment when the psoriasis is mild and not very extensive.
-In extensive cases of psoriasis, steroids are given in the form of tablets which gives quick relief from scaling, and itching and reduces the active lesions.
+In extensive cases of psoriasis, steroids are given in the form of tablets which give quick relief from scaling, and itching and reduces the active lesions.
 But, unfortunately, stopping the use of steroid ointment or tablets, it increases the psoriatic lesions in an intensified manner.
-This is called as the steroid withdrawal phenomenon.
+This is called the steroid withdrawal phenomenon.
 Similarly, other immune suppressants also have a similar role to play, unlike steroids.
 These drugs start showing side effects on various internal organs (liver, kidney) and the general health of the patient if continued for a long time.

 Supportive Measures For Psoriasis (Diet and Skincare)